-- b) Create a significant hazard to the off-reservation public or the off-reservation environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? - c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within onequarter mile of an existing or proposed off-reservation school? - d) Expose off-reservation people or structures to a significant risk of loss, injury or death involving wildland fires.
+D) the off-reservation environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment? c) Emit hazardous emissions or handle hazardous or acutely hazardous materials, substances, or waste within one-quarter mile of an existing or proposed off-reservation school? d) Expose off-reservation people or structures to a significant risk of loss, injury or death involving wildland fires.

-VIII.
-Water Resources
+VIII Water Resources